Individual Cases of Deficiency

 10 Year Old Develops Serious Neurological Problems

-Cornejo et al. (2001, Spain) reported a 10 year old boy with serious neurological problems.
+Cornejo et al. (2001, Colombia) reported a 10 year old boy with serious neurological problems.
 They said the boy was as "a member of a religious community who were strict vegetarians."
 The article is in Spanish and no further information was given in the abstract.

 |Reference: Cornejo W, Gonzalez F, Toro ME, Cabrera D. [Subacute combined degeneration.
 A description of the case of a strictly vegetarian child] Rev Neurol.
 2001 Dec 16;33(12):1154-7.
 Spanish.
 (Abstract)|